OnurGumus/FBlazorShop/ReadMe.md

 This is a port of Steve Sanderson's [Pizza Workshop](https://github.com/dotnet-presentations/blazor-workshop) for Blazor by using F# and Bolero.
+It also shows an example on How to do CQRS with Event Sourcing using Akka Cluster Sharding.
+(See how orders are placed on server side)

 Live version working with WASM is here: https://fblazorshop.azurewebsites.net/